 Loan Amount vs. Insured Amount: Determining How Much Coverage You Need

 If you own a home and have a mortgage, your lender will require you to have homeowners insurance.
-Many homeowners immediately go to buy coverage on their loan amount, but this is WRONG.
+Many homeowners immediately go to buy coverage for their mortgage loan amount -- this is WRONG.

 Loan Amount vs. Insured Amount

 Your bank wants you to have coverage for their loan amount built into your homeowners insurance policy.
-This amount is not equal to insured amount and can leave you overpaying for coverage you will never use.
-You need to buy insurance coverage for a higher insured amount than the loan amount, due to replacement cost.
+The loan amount is not equal to insured amount and can leave you overpaying for coverage you will never use.
+You need to buy insurance coverage for the replacement cost of your home.

 Here are some little-known facts about your ideal insured amount:

-- 50% of homeowners are underinsured in case of natural disaster
+- 50% of homeowners are underinsured in case of a natural disaster.

-- Your insured amount should include replacement cost of your home, outbuildings, other structures, and personal belongings.
+- Your insured amount should include the replacement cost of your home, outbuildings, other structures, and personal belongings.